 The 32 SSB graduates have all pursued careers in healthcare, taking enabling roles as start-up founders, project managers, business development managers, and clinician-innovators.
 Graduates have also trained over 400 additional individuals in the biodesign methodology and mobilized more than S$30M in private sector funding for the local medtech ecosystem.
 SSB-trained fellows and class alumni have filed more than 30 patents from their training projects at SSB, with 20 projects funded to date and seven spin-outs representing a combined start-up valuation of over S$35M.
 Over the years, SSB has also gained recognition throughout the industry and region and is pleased to have 32 local collaborators, including academic partners, alliances, corporate members, and clinical immersion partners, as well as 10 regional partners from Indonesia, China, and South Korea.

 In December 2018, after eight years, the Singapore program “graduated” to independent status as Singapore Biodesign.
-With the continued support of Stanford, and under host agency A*STAR, the new Singapore Biodesign will continue to train and nurture innovators to identify important unmet health needs in Asia Pacific and create cost-effective solutions that benefit patients and providers across the region.
-Singapore Biodesign is enrolling through August 31, 2019 for its 2020 Fellowship Program.
+With the continued support of Stanford, and under host agency A*STAR, the new Singapore Biodesign is continuing to train and nurture innovators to identify important unmet health needs in Asia Pacific and create cost-effective solutions that benefit patients and providers across the region.
+Please visit their website for more information.

 In Singapore, the limited availability of home healthcare compels elderly patients and those with chronic conditions to seek care in hospital emergency rooms when they experience routine complications.
 This practice takes up beds needed for urgent care and results in unnecessary hospital admissions.
 After learning the biodesign innovation process as a Singapore-Stanford Biodesign fellow, Dr. Rena Dharmawan used her training to help develop a better solution.